mathabram/GCDproject/README.md

 * Place the run_analysis.R file in the same directory as the UCI HAR Dataset data that has the "test" and "training" folders.

-* Run the run_analysis.Rto generate the tidy dataset as a file "dataTidy.txt"
+* Run the run_analysis.R to generate the tidy dataset as a file "dataTidy.txt"